Skip to content

 a.set_actor_location(loc, False, False)

-7. Rename Selected Actors Sequentially
+Rename Sequentially

 actors = unreal.EditorLevelLibrary.get_selected_level_actors()